-The Board met nine times during the calendar year ended December 31, 2020.
-Each of our directors except one attended at least 75% of the meetings of the Board and the Committees on which he or she served during the year ended December 31, 2020 (in each case, which was held during the period for which he or she was a director and/or a member of the applicable Committee).
-Dr. Schaffer attended four of the six meetings of the Board that were held prior to his departure from the Board in June 2020.
-Mr. Astley-Sparke, Mr. Balachandran, Dr. Gut, Mr. Kapusta, Mr. Kaye, Mr. Meek, Dr. Springhorn, and Ms. Soteropoulos attended our 2020 Annual General Meeting of Shareholders held on June 17, 2020.
-The Company encourages its directors to attend the annual general meeting of shareholders.
+The Board met six (6) times during the calendar year ended December 31, 2021.
+Each of our directors attended at least 75% of the meetings of the Board and the Committees on which he or she served during the year ended December 31, 2021 (in each case, which was held during the period for which he or she was a director and/or a member of the applicable Committee).
+Except for two absences during 2021, each of the directors attended all meetings of the Board.
+Philip Astley-Sparke, Madhavan Balachandran, Robert Gut, Matt Kapusta, Jack Kaye, David Meek, Leonard Post and Paula Soteropoulos attended our 2021 Annual General Meeting of Shareholders held on June 16, 2021.
+Mr. Meek, Mr. Balachandran, Dr. Gut, Mr. Kapusta, Mr. Kaye, and Dr. Post attended our 2021 Extraordinary General Meeting of Shareholders held on October 21, 2021.
+The Company encourages its directors to attend the annual and extraordinary general meetings of shareholders.
 Executive sessions, or meetings of the independent directors without management present, are held regularly.